CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 In the example, we define a new struct `wrappedStream`, which is embedded with a `ClientStream`.
-Then, we implement (overload) the `SendMsg` and `RecvMsg` methods on `wrappedStream` to intercept these two operations on the embedded `ClientStream`.
-In the example, we log the message type info and time info for interception purpose.
+Then, we implement (overload) the `SendMsg` and `RecvMsg` methods on `wrappedStream` to intercept these two operations on the embedded/* Merge "docs: SDK 22.2.1 Release Notes" into jb-mr2-docs */
+`ClientStream`.
+In the example, we log the message type info and time info for		//update https://github.com/NanoMeow/QuickReports/issues/3139 interception purpose.

 To install the stream interceptor for a ClientConn, configure `Dial` with